stelzinga/MF/Management_Framework.md

 ### Management Level
 A *Management Level* indicates at what level within the organisation Management is performed.
 Top Management is Management of the entire Venture often represented through so called *C-suite* roles (Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, etc) particularly if it is an incorporated company.
 Middle Management involves the running of Activities on department or country level, whereas Low-level Management or Line Management relates to teams close to the Processes being performed.
 Obviously, more granular Management Levels are possible.
 Ultimately, Top Management effectively delegates (see Organising further below), a vast amount of Management Functions to Middle Management and they in turn delegate to Line Management.
 At each level Management still consists of the four Management Functions, but the lower the level, the more the functions focus on Short Term and Operational aspects and less on Strategic aspects.
 For lower levels Management may not be a full time job, instead it is part of the job, and the Manager may be involved in parts of Operations.
 This is referred to as a *hybrid Management/Operations* role or a *Hybrid Manager*.
 Last but not least, the concepts of Management can be used by Directors of the Board of Directors, see under [## Venture].
 Reversely, the Corporate Governance aspects discussed earlier apply more or less to the different Management Levels.
+Another way of looking at this, is that Top Management *defines*, Middle Management *designs*, and Lower Management*develops*.

+It is worth noting that the Top-level Management is much less pre-occupied with the details of the Profile, instead it is more involved in higher-level aspects of running the Venture, in networking and using all kinds of information to make strategic decisions to the betterment of the Venture.

 ### Management Span of Control
 It is by looking at an Organisation Chart, see [## Organising] that it becomes clear which Staff is being Supervised by whom.
 The Span of Control of SoC then refers to how many Staff report into one Manager, or seen differently, how many Staff each Manager supervises.
 SoC can be reflected by the following ratio: SoC = Nr Staff / Nr Managers but sometimes the reverse is used as well.
 An SoC of 1 means that 1 Manager supervises only one person, and a SoC of 10 means that a Manager supervises 10 Staff.
 The SoC is highly Sector dependent.
 For example, Manufacturing Ventures have a high SoC ranging from 15-25, whereas Financial Services have a range between 6-10.
 Having a low SoC, all things being equal,  means a deeper organisation with more Managers and consequently  slower decision making, whereas reversely a high SoC means a flatter organisation with less managers and faster decision making.